jhill1/SEPwC.github.io/_sources/acknowledgements.rst.txt

 =================

 This course was developed in my mind over many years.
 I jumped at the opportunity to make it real.
 It is influenced by a number of collaborators and colleagues.
-Thanks to the Software Carpentry initive for their courses, training and influence.
+Thanks to the Software Carpentry initiative for their courses, training and influence.
 The git-novice course was the influence for the Git section.
 Thanks to colleagues David Ham, Colin Cotter and Lawrence Mitchel who created courses at their institutions which influenced me greatly.
 Thanks to Marijan Beg at Imperial College London for making his Python course open.
 I borrowed material from there for the Python and R sections.